hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

 I am a postdoctoral fellow at the Simons Institute, Berkeley hosted by Prof. [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/).
 I completed my PhD in Computer Science at Columbia University advised by Prof. [Henry Yuen](https://www.henryyuen.net/).

 My research focuses on quantum computing and complexity, with an emphasis on understanding polynomial optimization and constraint satisfaction problems in the noncommutative setting.

-You can download my **CV** [here](/files/cv.pdf). <!-- You can find a Q&A with me [here](https://quantum.columbia.edu/news/quantum-qa-phd-student-hamoon-mousavi). -->
+You can download my **CV** [here](/files/cv.pdf).
+A short talk on the theme of my research can be found [here](https://www.youtube.com/watch?v=oqQfQ4smdZk&t=1s).
+[Here](https://youtu.be/gq1nBX5cf8k?si=Na60avRLSyqtg2wK) is a long talk on noncommutating rounding schemes.
+And [here](https://youtu.be/lrxM_SkQIuE?si=k9umDLuTtBWpb_Gi) is my QIP 2022 plenary talk.
+You can find a Q&A with me [here](https://quantum.columbia.edu/news/quantum-qa-phd-student-hamoon-mousavi).

 **Recent Talks**
 + January 9: Theory Seminar, NYU